Dual Selective Fusion Transformer Network for Hyperspectral Image Classification: Introduction

+\begin{enumerate}[(1)] \item This paper proposes a novel Dual Selective Fusion Transformer Network (DSFormer) for HSI classification.
+It adaptively selects and fuses features from diverse receptive fields to achieve joint spatial-spectral context modeling, while reducing unnecessary information interference by focusing on the most relevant spatial-spectral tokens.
+This approach enables the precise classification of HSI ground objects.

+\item To adaptively select and integrate the appropriate contextual information, we design a Kernel Selective Fusion Transformer Block (KSFTB).
+This mechanism ensures that features are acquired within an optimal receptive field from both spatial and spectral perspectives, thereby enhancing the model's capacity to effectively perceive and distinguish various HSI objects.

+\item We further develop a Token Selective Fusion Transformer Block (TSFTB) that strategically selects the most relevant tokens in the context fusion process, effectively integrating essential information while reducing the impact of irrelevant objects, thereby improving the distinguishability of the generated spatial-spectral features for HSI visual interpretation.

+\item {Extensive experiments are conducted on four benchmark HSI datasets: Pavia University, Houston, Indian Pines, and Whu-HongHu.} The results indicate that the proposed DSFormer, which utilizes appropriate and valuable contextual information, performs better than other state-of-the-art methods. \end{enumerate}

-The remainder of this paper is organized as follows.
-Section II provides a comprehensive description of the proposed SFormer model.
-Section III presents and thoroughly analyzes the experimental results.
-Finally, Section IV concludes the paper.
+The remaining section of this paper is organized as follows.
+Section \ref{Section2} reviews the related work of HSI classification.
+In Section \ref{Section3} provides a comprehensive description of the proposed DSFormer model.
+Section \ref{Section4} presents and thoroughly analyzes the experimental results.
+Finally, Section \ref{Section5} concludes the paper.